natasarad02/space-object-classification/README.md

 ## 2. Splitting the dataset

 We need three sets for CNN training:
-1) training set (for training a machine learning model) - I used 70% of the images
+1) training set (for training a machine learning model) - 70% (619 images)
-2) validation set (for monitoring training progress and preventing overfitting) - 15% of the images
+2) validation set (for monitoring training progress and preventing overfitting) - 15% (136 images)
-3) test set (for testing the overall performance of a model) - 15% of the images
+3) test set (for testing the overall performance of a model) - 15% (134 images)

 ## 3. Building a model